udit1231/Pizza_Sales_Analysis/README.md

 ### Steps followed

-### -Step 1 : Calculate the KPI's which will be required as mentioned above.
+### Step 1 : Calculate the KPI's which will be required as mentioned above.
 Queries and results are showned below:

 A. KPI's